ntsikim/Udacity-Project2/README.md

 If you encounter any issues while running the project, here are some common problems and solutions:

--	ModuleNotFoundError: Ensure all dependencies are installed by running pip install -r requirements.txt.
+-	**ModuleNotFoundError**: Ensure all dependencies are installed by running pip install -r requirements.txt.
--	Database Not Found: Ensure the correct file paths are provided for the datasets and the database.
+-	**Database Not Found**: Ensure the correct file paths are provided for the datasets and the database.
--	Web App Not Running: Ensure no other application is using the port 3000.
+-	**Web App Not Running**: Ensure no other application is using the port 3000.
 You can change the port in run.py if needed.

 ## Contributing